Mary Young (politician): Tenure

 In the 2021-2022 legislative sessions, Young sat in the Public & Behavioral Health & Human Services Committee and was vice-chair of the Education Committee.
 In the 2022 legislative session, Young sponsored bills which aimed at improving supportive learning, special education, mental health, reducing license fees and other similar measures.
+For the 2023-2024 Legislative Sessions, Young sat on the same committees however became the Vice-Chair of the Public & Behavioral Health & Human Services Committee.
 In September 2022, the Colorado Behavioral Health Council recognized Young for her legislative work on behavioral health.

 Personal life

 Young lives in Greeley with her husband Dave.
 She is a school psychologist.
+Young is also a co-guardian of her sister-in-law after a liver transplant.